 Network Virtualization

 Network virtualization, often also called network slicing, allows for cost-effective installations of multiple dedicated access networks for different applications, for particular security requirements, or for isolated operational domains at the same area.
 To enable virtualization, network elements are designed in a way that a single hardware element can realize multiple logical instances of the network element.
-However, due to common usage of a single hardware resource, some limitations regarding the configuration of the hardware- dependent parameters may exist—e.g., the operation channel of a radio interface has to be the same for all of the virtual interfaces operating on the same device, or the PHY speed of a wired Ethernet interface will be the same for all virtual connections going over a common LAN cable.
+However, due to common usage of a single hardware resource, some limitations regarding the configuration of the hardware- dependent parameters may exist—e.g., the operation channel of a radio interface must be the same for all the virtual interfaces operating on the same device, or the PHY speed of a wired Ethernet interface will be the same for all connections going over a common LAN cable.

-IEEE 802 technologies support the capabilities to realize multiple virtual instances of network elements under the potential restrictions mentioned above.
+IEEE 802 technologies provide the capabilities to realize multiple virtualized instances of network elements under the potential restrictions mentioned above, and support two variants of virtual networking:

+Virtual networks define multiple instances of multipoint links i.e. Layer 2 forwarding domains within an access network.
+A virtual network is denoted as VLAN and is identified within an access network through a VLAN-ID.
 For example, IEEE 802.1Q defines the methods to share a common Ethernet infrastructure for the establishment of multiple virtual LANs (VLANs), and IEEE 802.11 describes the implementation of multiple virtual APs, each exposing its own SSID and defining its own security environment on a single radio interface.

+Virtualized access networks define instances of access network, each with its own ANC and NMS serving a number of network functions.
+Network functions in the access network are all elements carrying forward Ethernet data frames, i.e. NAs and BHs.
+The model of a virtualized access network is defined by a template which represents an abstract description of a particular design, which can be instantiated multiple times.
+The CIS is the only network entity shared among multiple virtualized access networks to allow for access to and adaptation of operational parameters.

+A virtualized access network may comprise multiple virtual networks, however, virtual networks can exist without network virtualization.

 Basic assumptions

-The NRM represents a single instance of a virtual IEEE 802 access network.
-The virtual access network follows all the functional descriptions and exposes the same functional behavior at the reference points.
+The NRM represents a single instance of a virtualized IEEE 802 access network.
+The virtualized access network follows all the functional descriptions and exposes the same functional behavior at the reference points.

 Figure 12—Single instance of IEEE 802 access network

 In the case of a single instance of a virtualized access network, the NRM completely covers the functional behavior.
 It does not, however, show the particularities of a virtualized infrastructure.
+Virtualization of the access network leads to a separation of the physical infrastructure from the functional behavior.

 Figure 13—Virtualized access network residing on access infrastructure

-Virtualization of the access network leads to a separation of the physical infrastructure from the functional behavior.
 As shown in Figure 13 above, the physical layer components of the Node of Attachment requiring dedicated hardware, as well as the physical layer of the backhaul realized through hardware, are becoming part of the access infrastructure layer, which consist of all the hardware components and computing resources that provide all the necessary resources of the virtualized access network.

 Each of the virtualized access networks owns an instance of the NMS, which itself may be virtualized.
 However, as a virtualized access network provides exactly the same kind of interfaces as a physical implementation, the related NMS does not need to be virtualized.